eligolf/affinity_chess/README.md

 - [X] Static isolated pawn punishment
 - [X] Knights worth slightly less in endgame, bishops slightly more
 - [X] Rook on open or semi open file bonus
-- [X] Punishment for having a piece in front of un-developed d- and e-pawn
+- [X] Punishment for having a piece in front of undeveloped d- and e-pawns

 Future implementation ideas:
 - [ ] Bonus for attacks around the enemy king